davidezanella/recipes-alexa-skill/data/nlu.md

 - i don't think so
 - i'm afraid not
 - no sir
-- no ma'am
 - no way
 - no sorry
 - No, not really.
 - nah not for me
 - nah
-- no and no again
-- no go
 - no thanks
 - decline
 - deny
 - i decline
 - never mind
-- I'm not giving you my email address
-- no I haven't decided yet if I want to sign up
-- I don't want to give it to you
-- I'm not going to give it to you
-- no i don't accept
+- no
-- no!!!!
 - no you did it wrong
-- no i can't
+- no i don't
 - i'm not sure
-- NEIN
-- nein
 - not really
-- i guess it means - no
 - i don't want to
 - i don't want either of those
 - nah thanks